AmmarBasha2011/INEX-SPA/README.md

 ### Not Found route as dynamic and requestType
 Not found a route will be dynamic and check request type at own file. this is unSupported for our privacy policy.

+### You can use any class or function without require_once
+Don't use require_once to load any framework code (Not Recommended) beacuse our framework load this automaticly.
+You only use a function and we will do everything for it.

 ## Repository